ChimeraTK/DeviceAccess-ModbusBackend/README.md

     device.current  2  18  4  2  32  0  0  RO

 Here 2 elements are read starting from address 18.
 The total resulting length is 4 byte (2 times 16 bits).
-The bar information (2), width (32), number of fractional bits (0) and signed/unsigned flag (0) is not used in the backend.
+The width (32) needs to be 32 in any case.
+It defines the size of the single elements used by the backend, which is 32 because `int32_t` is used.
+The bar information (2), number of fractional bits (0) and signed/unsigned flag (0) is not used in the backend, but it is used e.g. by Qthardmon to interprete the data read from the device.
+Since in most cases it will be intepreted wrong anyway (see remark below) it does not matter what is set.
 Finally, the access right (RO) is set.
 For more details see the [MapFileParser.cpp](https://github.com/ChimeraTK/DeviceAccess/blob/master/fileparsers/src/MapFileParser.cpp).

 The device mapping file syntax is as follows: